amirul-dev/Coppelia-ROS2-Integration/README.md

 ### Adding a data type

-Default ros2_interface does not include some data types like Twist.
+Default ros2_interface does not include some data types like 'Twist'.
 You need to specify it in interfaces.txt and rebuild.

 1) Go to CoppeliaSim default directory and this folder CoppeliaSim/programming/ros2_packages/sim_ros2_interface/meta
 2) Open interfaces.txt and include your required data type.
+Add `geomtery_msgs/msg/Twist`
-3) You may need to install the following packages.
+3) You may need to install the following plugins for building this package.

 ```
 pip install xmlschema